rootkit-ty/blog.rootkitty.tech/content/post/welcome.md

 	"draft": false
 }

 Hello and welcome to my blog.
-This domain has beeen parked for some time while I attempted to find a nice blogging software, but I think found it.
+This domain has been parked for some time while I attempted to find a nice blogging software, but I think found it.

 ## Content